zlogic/mendix-docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

 You can find the complete Java source code in the *QueryApiBlogPost* GitHub repo on GitHub: [RetrieveAdvancedSQL](https://github.com/ako/QueryApiBlogPost/blob/master/javasource/hr/actions/RetrieveAdvancedSql.java).

 You now have a generic SQL action that can be used in microflows to retrieve data from your application database.
-The query in this example returns the same data as the OQL earlier, so you can reuse the non-persistable entity DepartmentSummary as defined previously.
+The query in this example returns the same data as the OQL earlier, so you can reuse the non-persistable entity **DepartmentSummary** as defined previously.

 {{< figure src="/attachments/howto/extensibility/howto-datastorage-api/image029.png" class="no-border" >}}

-{{% alert color="info" %}}
+{{% alert color="warning" %}}
-Note that in case of SQL statements you need to implement security constraints yourself.
+If you use SQL statements you need to implement security constraints yourself.
 {{% /alert %}}

 ## PostgreSQL-specific SQL